A dark-haired woman is sitting at a table while browsing on a laptop.

 Impact of credit score on application outcomes for students

 You don't necessarily need a high salary or a full-time job to apply.
-However, as a student, you do need to show that you have access to a steady income, such as money from a parent that is regularly deposited into your bank account or a part-time job.
+However, as a stu-dent, you do need to show that you have access to a steady income, such as money from a parent that is regularly deposited into your bank account or a part-time job.

 Steps to take after you get a student credit card rejection

-There are things you can do to improve your financial health—and with it, your likelihood of getting new credit in the future.
+There are things you may do to improve your financial health—and with it, your likelihood of getting new credit in the future.
 Two of the most important steps to follow are reviewing your rejection letter and checking your credit reports.

-Step 1: Review the rejection letter
+Review the rejection letter

 Under federal law, a credit card issuer must tell you the reason they turned you down in your rejection letter, also known as an adverse action letter.
 Be sure to read the letter carefully to learn why your application wasn’t approved.
 There may be corrective actions you can start taking right away, like reducing your debt-to-income ratio.

-Step 2: Check credit reports
+Check credit reports

-There may be an error in your credit report that caused or contributed to the denial of your application, such as missing or inaccurate information about a payment you made.
+There may be an error on your credit report that caused or contributed to the denial of your application, such as missing or inaccurate information about a payment you made.
 You may also have been the victim of fraudulent activity, such as identity theft.
 To rule out these possibilities, it's wise to check your credit report for completeness and accuracy.

 You're entitled to one free annual copy of your credit report from each major credit bureau.
 Their website will explain what to do if you locate an error on your report.
-Additionally, if you receive a denial for credit, your rejection letter will provide instructions on how to obtain a free copy of your credit report.
+Additionally, if you receive a denial for credit, your rejection letter should provide instructions on how to obtain a free copy of your credit report.

 Preparing for future credit card applications